 Until the moment came when I was sobbing uncontrollably into the brown shag rug of my living room floor.
 I had just gotten out of the shower, my hair was dripping and I was wrapped in a towel, and I was crying harder than I’d ever cried before.
 All that could console me in that moment was thinking of an earthquake tearing apart the ground beneath me and swallowing me up.

 This was my rock bottom.

-I’ve never wanted to inflict any pain to myself or actually take my own life, but during this bleak period of my life I really only expected the worst to happen, and in a way I welcomed it.
+I’ve never wanted to inflict any pain on myself or actually take my own life, but during this bleak period of my life I really only expected the worst to happen, and in a way I welcomed it.
 I felt like I deserved it.
 I felt hopeless, joyless, and numb.
 I was horribly depressed and desperate not to be, but my mind was so clouded with self-doubt and revulsion that any attempt to make positive changes seemed futile.
 So, I made no changes for quite a long while.
-I just slumped through my life taking each blow that I believed karma had coming for me.
+I just slumped through my life taking each blow that I believed karma had planned for me.

 If I could have snapped my fingers to magically feel better I would have.
 Maybe for some, suicide is like snapping their fingers, but I still don’t know how it could have been that bad for them.

 After all, here I am — holding tight to who I used to be.

 I have been in a constant battle with my mind and my erratic emotions for seven years now.
 I have tried varied combinations of medication, counselors, journaling, yoga, new hobbies, animal-assisted therapy, and more.
 Finally, a year and a half after the moment I hopelessly sobbed into my rug, I moved back to Massachusetts from California putting 3000 miles of distance between me and the place where my depression began.